 - The book of Micah is near the end of the Old Testament. - Micah prophesied about the destruction of Samaria by the Assyrians. - Micah rebuked the people of Judah for disobeying God and warned them that their enemies would attack them. - His prophecy ends with a message of hope in God, who is faithful and saves his people. - In the book of Judges, the story is told of a man named Micah living in Ephraim who made an idol out of silver.
-A young Levite priest who came to live with him stealing the idol and other things, taking off with a group of Danites.
+A young Levite priest who came to live with him stole the idol and other things, and took off with a group of Danites.
 Eventually the Danites and the priest settled in the city of Laish and they set up that same silver idol to worship.

-(See also: Assyria, Assyrian, Assyrian Empire, Dan, Ephraim, idol, idolatrous, Isaiah, Judah, kingdom of Judah, judge, Levite, Levi, priest, priesthood, prophet, prophecy, prophesy, seer, prophetess, Samaria, Samaritan, silver)
+(See also: Assyria, Dan, Ephraim, idol, Isaiah, Judah, judge, Levite, priest, prophet, Samaria, silver)